Logo Icon

 SHARE

-Overview: Protection of Children from Sexual Offences (POCSO) Act is an important subject in many state judiciary exams.
+Overview: The Protection of Children from Sexual Offences (POCSO) Act is an important subject in many state judiciary exams.
 POCSO addresses a critical and sensitive aspect of legal protection and child welfare.
-POCSO Notes for 2024 Judiciary are important for the preparation and therefore you must make your own short notes.
-You can refer to this blog for POCSO Act, Notes and important amendments.
-Take a note of all the sections and focus on them while making notes.
+POCSO Act Notes for 2024 Judiciary are important for the preparation and therefore you must make your short notes.
+You can refer to this blog for the POCSO Act, Notes, and important amendments.
+Take note of all the sections and focus on them while making notes.

 • Important sections from POCSO.